Uvacoder/learndevtoolbox/docs/archive/concepts-definitions/abstraction/index.md

 ## Example

-In this example we are going to look at two different classes that have some common **properties** and **methods**.
-Through abstraction we'll to be able to define an abstract class from which they will inherit.
+In this example we are going to take a look at two different classes that have some common **properties** and **methods**.
+Through abstraction we'll to be able to define a parent class from which they will inherit.

 _Person class_